Herb-Wright/herbies-thoughts/index.md

 *2025 July 3*

 Picture this: it's the spring semester of 2023.
-I'm fidgeting with a pen in a packed basement classroom as my professor introduces the final project—a competition.
+I'm fidgeting with a pen in a packed basement classroom as my professor introduces the final project—a Kaggle competition.
 Nothing gets me going like a competition where doing well doesn't actually earn you any extra points towards a grade and is solely for bragging rights!
 What I didn't know at the time, was that when the dust was settled, I would end up getting 3rd on the private leaderboard (and be the highest placing undergraduate)...
 [Read More →](/posts/the_dumbest_way_3rd_ml_kaggle/)

 ------------